eeditiones/tei-publisher-faq/content/general/proxy.md

 +++

 If eXist-db is hosted behind a proxy you might encounter issues with the API.
 Instead of the desired content you get "the server did not return any content" and several 404 errors on the console.
-You have to tell you proxy to avoid decoding the query prameters:
+You have to tell the proxy to avoid decoding the query prameters:
   - nginx
   ```
   location / {